benmiller314/cdm2019fall/plans/lesson-03.md

   - *narrative pacing and change*.

 <div class="alert alert-success">
-To read the full assignment – and make a copy for yourself – go to <strong><a href="https://classroom.github.com/a/9O5NEFUj">https://classroom.github.com/a/9O5NEFUj</a></strong>.
+To read the full assignment – and fork a copy for yourself – go to <strong><a href="https://github.com/benmiller314/soundscape-prompt">https://github.com/benmiller314/soundscape-prompt</a></strong>.
 </div>

 Let's read through this together.